ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     F Bool = Char

   p :: D F
-  p = D 0 'c'
+  p = D 'c' 0

 Here, ``D`` has a rank-2 kind and its argument is a function.
 To be able to pass in ``F``, the forall must be unmatchable in ``D``'s argument.

-We also include invisible non-dependent quantification (``ty =>``), mainly for the sake of completeness, as in today's Haskell, only unmatchable instances of this quantifier exist.
-This may change in the future, once kinds can also be qualified.
+We also include invisible non-dependent quantification (``ty =>``), mainly for the sake of completeness.

 .. _Inference: